 Stand with your back against a wall, placing your feet about two feet out in front of you.
 Feet should be hip-distance apart.
 Bend your knees and slide your back down the wall until your knees are at 90-degree angles.

 Hold for 30 seconds and come up.
 Your thighs should remain parallel to the floor for the entire time.
 Record the number of seconds you were able to hold the position.

 Get into a high plank position with your feet hip-width apart and your hands slightly outside your shoulders.
 Your body should form a straight line from head to heels.

 Lower your body until your chest nearly touches the floor.
 Pause, then push back up to the starting position as quickly as possible.
-That's one rep. Continue for 30 seconds.
+That’s one rep. Continue for 30 seconds.
 Record your score (reps) when done.
-For more details on how to do a perfect push-up, click here.

 Lie flat on your back with your knees bent and feet on the floor.
 Tighten your core.
 Place your hands behind your head or across your chest.
 Pull your belly button towards your spine and flatten your lower back against the floor.

 Bring your shoulder blades about one or two inches off the floor.
 Hold at the top of the movement for a few seconds, then slowly return to the starting position but keep core tight.
 Repeat for 30 seconds and log your reps.

 Stand in front of a sturdy chair or bench.
 Step up onto the chair or bench with your left leg, coming all the way up to stand on it with both feet fully.

 Then step back down and come back up, starting with your right leg this time.
 Do as many as you can in 30 seconds.
 Completing both sides each is one rep. Log your rep count.